16fb/IOTS/README.md

  - Telegram queries database to determine if box has parcels

 ### Database Creation + Alarms
-Cloudwatch Alarms created to send notification on high number of login failures to database (in the event database enpoint exposed)
+Cloudwatch Alarms created to send notification on high number of login failures to database (in the event database endpoint exposed)
 Creation:
 <img src="CreationOfFailedLoginAlarm.png" alt="AlarmCreation">